 Annual Leave Cash-Out: Excess

-Represented Employees – Employees should refer to their applicable collective bargaining agreement for the excess annual leave policy.
-Contact the Human Resources Division-Labor Relations Section at email@example.com or 954-357-6006 with any questions.
+Represented Employees: Employees should consult their collective bargaining agreement for the applicable excess annual leave policy.
+Contact the Human Resources Division - Labor Relations Section at firstname.lastname@example.org or 954-357-6006 with any questions.

 Effective October 1, 2000, all new appointments have been classified as exempt from Civil Service: appointees are “at will” and serve at the pleasure of the appointing authority, except as provided by any collective bargaining agreements.

 Employees involved in an automobile accident while driving in the course of conducting County business must report the accident to their supervisor and to the Risk Management Division immediately.
 A Loss Notice must be completed within 24 hours of the accident and forwarded to the Risk Management Division.
 After any accident, the police must be contacted and a police report must be requested and completed.
 If a citation is issued in connection with an accident while driving a County vehicle, employees will be represented by the County Attorney’s Office.
 Also see: Seat Belts.

 This committee reviews accidents involving County vehicles and drivers to determine if accidents could have been prevented.
 The committee may recommend corrective action to prevent or minimize the frequency or severity of future accidents.
 The Automobile Accident Review Committee is administered by the Safety and Occupational Health Section of the Risk Management Division.